bestwebsoft/google-shortlink-wordpress-plugin/readme.txt

 * NEW : Ability to get short links by direct input was added.

 == Upgrade Notice ==

+= V1.4 =
+We added support for custom types.
+Plugin optimization is done.
+BWS menu and screenshots are updated.

 = V1.3 =
 We remade the interface of the plugin page.
 Ajax for main plugin's functions was added.